5 reasons to go backpacking in South America

 Sunning with sea lions.
 Getting up close and personal with giant tortoises, before retiring to the comfort of a yacht.
 This is what those who explore the Galapagos Islands can look forward to, as part of the fantastic itineraries set up by Ecoventura.

-Exploring the Galapagos Islands: Floreana and famous Post Office Bay
+Exploring the Galapagos: Floreana island and famous Post Office Bay

-Floreana is not only home to turtles, flamingos and famous Post Office Bay, but just so happens to be one of the few Galapagos Islands inhabited by people.
+Floreana is home to turtles, flamingos and famous Post Office Bay, and is also one of the few Galapagos Islands inhabited by people.

-Espanola in the Galapagos Islands is one of my favourite spots, thanks to its spectacular scenery and fun wildlife encounters.
+Espanola is one of the most incredible destinations in the Galapagos Islands, thanks to its spectacular scenery and fun wildlife encounters.

 Exploring the Galapagos Islands: Bartolome and Sombrero Chino